-Merging art, architecture, light technology and science, Bojana Ginn creates multimedia light installations, sculpture and photography.
+Merging art, science, technology and spirituality, Bojana Ginn creates multimedia light installations, sculpture and photography.
 Interdisciplinary artist and former MD, Bojana Ginn graduated from Medical School in Belgrade, Serbia in 2001, and completed her MFA in Sculpture at Savannah College of Art and Design (SCAD) in 2013.
 Ginn’s work is exhibited in Atlanta, nationally and internationally.
 She is represented by Atlanta’s Whitespace gallery.